 We offer activities that are purposefully designed to boost your child’s confidence, enrich their social and physical development, and encourage self-expression.
 Our program includes arts and crafts, sports, cooking, adventure, team building, anti-bullying programs, obesity prevention, swimming, group exercise classes, homework assistance, group games, outside play, and more.

 We offer part-time and full-time child care options.
 The full-time child care option is a convenient and cost-saving option that includes afterschool care AND summer day camp.

 Part-Time Child Care

 - Participants in the part-time program may attend up to five days per week.

-- Once registered for part-time, the child is registered for every week of schools except for winter break, spring break, and day camp.
+- Once registered for part-time, the child is registered for every week of schools except for the week of Christmas, spring break, and day camp.

 - If needed, winter and spring breaks are available for separate registration at a daily cost and summer day camp at a weekly cost.

 - Participants in the full-time program will not have to pay the summer camp registration fee and or the summer camp weekly deposit fee.

 - The full-time option includes automatic registration in winter and spring break camps at no additional charge and summer day camp.